tejas-git64/30DaysOfCode/README.md

-This project uses **eventHandlers** and **css attributes => 'keydown' , 'keyup'** using **ASCII** values of the given row of keys each key gives a sound output from its assigned sound file. used html's *data-key* attribute, eventhandlers to play the assigned sound for each key styled with inline css ♥ customize it if you wish!
+This project uses **eventHandlers** and **css attributes => 'keydown' , 'keyup'** using **ASCII** values of the given row of keys each key gives a sound output from its assigned sound file. used html's *data-key* attribute to play the assigned sound for each key styled with inline css ♥ customize it if you wish!